jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## Legal Disclaimer

 This software is provided for **educational and research purposes only**.
+It does not provide trading advice or execution functionality.

 **Important Notice:**
 - This tool accesses data provided freely by Dukascopy Bank SA